akhilsingh25/Dice_Game_Flutter/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+To create your own new flutter project
+> Flutter create "name" ( example --> FLutter create dice )
+> Copy the code of lib and images and then reload the app , also update yaml dependencies
+>